 FOR SOME FRESHNESS

-In a bowl, add the tomato & cucumber chunks, the shredded leaves, the pepper strips, the toasted almonds, seasoning, and a drizzle of olive oil.
+In a bowl, add the tomato & Cucumber chunks, the shredded leaves, the pepper strips, the toasted almonds, seasoning, and a drizzle of olive oil.
 Crumble in the drained feta and toss until combined.

-DELISH FISH DINNER
+DELISH Fish DINNER

 Plate up the Cape Malay hake and sauce.
 Sprinkle over the chopped parsley and side with the fresh salad.
 Time to dine, Chef!